 Growth and Change

 Forgiveness. – added by Foster’s Home in the belief that none of the other commitments are possible without Forgiveness, which was first given to us

 A Certified Site

-As of the Spring of 2013, Foster’s Home for Children is a Sanctuary Certified Site!
-We retained our certification in 2016 and continue to grow in our use of the Sanctuary Model and trauma informed care.
+In the Spring of 2013, Foster’s Home for Children became a Sanctuary Certified Site!
+We currently retain our certification and continue to grow in our use of the Sanctuary Model and trauma informed care.
 This is only a building block for how Foster’s Home uses the model and lives through Sanctuary.
 Foster’s Home for Children is the first site in Texas to fully implement and become certified in the Sanctuary Model!